-FS 1431 Structure Fires I
+FS 1431 Structure Fires I 1 credit (1 lec.)

 Provides individuals with knowledge and skills necessary to function safely and effectively as an integral member of a firefighting team in a basic structure fire.
 Practical exercises are used to ensure understanding of the proper method of structural firefighting.